smartdevicelink/sdl_evolution/proposals/0291-allows-navigation-apps-to-access-information-about-Wi-Fi-networks.md

   +  2-2 Proxy receives valid IP and port from HU
   +  2-3 Proxy receives onHmiStatus (FULL) from HU (the existing process of current proxy)

-3. Proxy receive TCP TransportDisconnected, clear IP and port
+3. Proxy receives TCP `TransportDisconnected`, clears IP and port

 Please refer to Appendix section for sample code.